Alex0vSky/QtRoadTrafficSimulation/README.md

 ## Tests

 ## Build
-Building the project and tests from the source code requires the presence of the __Microsoft Visual Studio 2019 Community__, and using *.sln and *.vcxproj project files.
+Building the project from the source code requires the presence of the __Microsoft Visual Studio 2019 Community__, and using *.sln and *.vcxproj project files.

 ## Contributing
 Can ask questions.
 PRs are accepted.
 No requirements for contributing.